TomasHubelbauer/github-issues-git-notes-demo/README.md

 ## To-Do

-### Verify running twice for the same commit causes the note to update not fail

-It likely won't until I add `--force` to the `git notes add` command.

 ### Consider a two-way sync / diff option where changes to Git Notes sync back

 This would be significantly more complex, but it could be useful.
 However, all